Hasnayeen/fluent-facebook/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Nehal Hasnayeen at searching.nehal@gmail.com.
+If you discover a security vulnerability in the package, please send an e-mail to Nehal Hasnayeen at searching.nehal@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License